It is essential you learn how to examine patients within the general practice setting.

 - The five mandatory intimate examinations.
 A suitably trained professional will need to observe and document your performance on a CEPS evidence form.

-- A range of additional Clinical Examination and Procedural Skills relevant to General Practice.
+- A range of additional Examinations and Procedural Skills relevant to General Practice which demonstrate new learning.

 Which skills need to be assessed?

 By the end of training your Educational Supervisor must have observed or have documented evidence from others that you are competent in general and systemic examinations in the clinical curriculum areas.